johnnyboustany/Cave-Generation/README.md

 4. Install the necessary dependencies (OpenGL, GLFW, etc.).

-5. Build the project using your preferred build system (e.g., CMake, Make, etc.).
+5. Build the project using your preferred build system (e.g., CMake, Make, etc.)

-        Replace `johnnyboustany` with your GitHub username in the installation instructions.
-This README.md file only includes the installation section with the added instruction "Navigate to the project directory:".
+6. Run the code, which will make the GUI with the Cave Scene Viewer pop up

 ## Project Status
 Project is: Complete (as of December 2022)